LearnerCouncil/LCSite/src/index.md

 ---
-title: ALP Nature's Learner Server
+title: Home
 layout: "base.njk"
 ---

-# {{ title }}
+# ALP Nature's Learner Server

 <img src="/images/home-image.png" alt="Home Banner Image" class="center-fit">

 ## Welcome!

 We are the official ALP server, our goal is to create a safe and accepting environment for learners and homeschoolers in Western Oregon.
-We have Minecraft Build-Challenge and Minigames on Tuesday, and teen vibe on Saturday!
+We have Minecraft Build-Challenge and Minigames on Tuesday, teen vibe on Saturday, and other special events monthly!

 We would be happy if you would join us 😃